 About

-I completed my PhD in Computer Science in December 2024, advised by Jonathan Katz at the University of Maryland (UMD) and Giulio Malavolta at the Max Planck Institute for Security and Privacy (MPI-SP) via the Maryland-Max Planck Program.
+I am currently a postdoc in the Applied Cryptography Group at TU Darmstadt.
+Before that, I completed my PhD in Computer Science in December 2024, advised by Jonathan Katz at the University of Maryland (UMD) and Giulio Malavolta at the Max Planck Institute for Security and Privacy (MPI-SP) via the Maryland-Max Planck Program.
 My dissertation was entitled “Practical Cryptography for Blockchains: Secure Protocols with Minimal Trust”.
 In summer 2023, I was a research intern at a16z crypto, and in summer 2022, I was at NTT Research.
 I was also a recipient of the NSF Graduate Research Fellowship.

 News